Nosto/nosto-shopware/README.md

 You can also connect and existing Nosto account to a shop, by using the link below the install button.
-This will take you to Nosto where you choose the account to connect, and will then redirect you back where you will see the same configuration screen as when having created a new account.
+This will take you to Nosto where you choose the account to connect, and you will then be redirected back where you will see the same configuration screen as when having created a new account.

 This concludes the needed configurations in shopware.
 Now you should be able to view the default recommendations in your shops frontend by clicking the preview button on the page.

-You can read more about how to modify Nosto to suit your needs in the [support center](https://support.nosto.com/), where you will find Shopware related documentation and guides.
+You can read more about how to modify Nosto to suit your needs in our [support center](https://support.nosto.com/), where you will find Shopware related documentation and guides.